stevenc-stb/spdx-3-model/model/Hardware/Classes/HarvestProcess.md

 ## Description

 Harvest is the process of extracting goods or products from nature.
-This includes agriculture, mining, fishing and husbandry.
+This includes mining, fishing and husbandry.

 ## Metadata